dfinity/agent-js/packages/identity/README.md

-# @dfinity/authentication
+# @dfinity/identity

-JavaScript and TypeScript library to support manage Identities and enable simple Web Authentication flows for applications on the [Internet Computer](https://dfinity.org/)
+JavaScript and TypeScript library to manage Identities and enable simple Web Authentication flows for applications on the [Internet Computer](https://dfinity.org/)

 Visit the [Dfinity Forum](https://forum.dfinity.org/) and [SDK Documentation](https://sdk.dfinity.org/docs/index.html) for more information and support building on the Internet Computer.

-Additional API Documentation can be found [here](https://peacock.dev/authentication-docs).
+Additional API Documentation can be found [here](https://peacock.dev/identity-docs).

 ---